SolidHal/PrawnOS/README.md

 If you run in to any problems please open an issue.
 _If you install to the internal emmc this will show a bunch of scary red warnings that are a result of the emmc (internal storage) having a few unwritable (bad) blocks at the beginning of the device and the kernel message level being set low for debugging.
 They don't effect anything long-term.
 All C201s have these bad blocks at the beginning of the emmc_

-After the partitioning and the filesystem copy is complete, it will prompt you to install either the xfce4 or the lxqt desktop environment, sound, trackpad, and Xorg configurations
+After the partitioning and the filesystem copy is complete, it will prompt you to install either the xfce4 or the lxqt desktop environment, sound, trackpad, and Xorg configurations (note: this requires internet access).
 It will also prompt you to make a new user that automatically gets sudo privileges.

 After reboot, remove the external media you had booted from originally.
 If you installed to the internal emmc press `control+d`, if you installed to an external device press `control+u`